ngopaul/canfilter/README.md

 should be saved to `output_loc`.

 ## Example python script to process output pickled files

+After the ROS processes have finished, two pickled files are generated according to the command-line argument `output_loc`.
+These pickled files can are message relevancy dictionaries which store a mapping from message ID to bit-wise relevancy of each bit in the message (`True` if possibly relevant, `False` otherwise).

     import pickle
     with open("cruise_active_messages.pickle", "rb") as f: